Piotr1215/cloudrumble/README.md

 Configuration file is located at `/etc/docker/deamon.json` and is by default in `json` format.
 This file is not present by default.

+### Ports mapping

+> Hint: Prefer using "-p" option with static port when running containers in production.

 ### Expose docker host to enable running docker CLI commands from outside